 We are Ocean Lovers

 Ocean Remedy stems from a life-long love of the ocean and life in bathers.
 Every chance we get, we clean up plastic and litter and aim to minimise it at every opportunity for our brand and life generally.
-We are leaders in microplastic research on Western Australian shorelines and one of two brands in the world to have analysed our fabrics for microplastic burden.
+We are leaders in microplastic research on Western Australian shorelines and one of just a few brands in the world to have analysed our fabrics for microplastic burden.

 Ocean Remedy was was born from a desire for greater sustainability in swim-wear for ocean-loving women; designed better, made by happy-hands from sustainable materials.
-In my Cockburn Studio I work on zero waste design, and am presently making our rashies and zero waste leggings right here in Perth, featuring high quality flat lock seams and the best fabrics.
-Our swimwear is crafted in Bali from stunning Econyl regenerated nylon fibre.
+In my Fremantle store I work on minimal waste design, and am presently making our rashies and minimal waste surf leggings right here in Perth, featuring high quality flat lock seams and the best fabrics.
+Our swimwear is crafted in Bali from recycled fabrics.
 The crew in Bali work from their studio as a team.
 They are so proud of every piece they produce, forging love and expertise into every garment.

 Ocean Remedy acknowledges that the fashion world has a long way to go in producing a truly sustainable product.
 We welcome inquiries about our production and aim to be completely transparent in our practices.